 This institution’s core responsibility and objective is gender equality and gender justice at all levels of University life and in all proceedings.
 The Main Women’s Representative and the team in the Coordinating Office for Women’s Advancement and Gender Equality contribute to University committees and working groups, develop programs to achieve gender equality, and are active in networks.
 They provide advising on how to sensitize individuals to the topics of gender equality and justice as well as raise consciousness about how these goals can benefit the University.
 In doing so, the Main Women’s Representative represents the interests of women in all status groups.
 The Coordinating Office for Women’s Advancement and Gender Equality is among the University's key actors providing a comprehensive advising portfolio on gender equality for all genders and a wide range of programs for the systematic promotion and support of women at all levels.

-Housing benefit, vocational training grants, journeys to your family home, child benefit, parental support, or housing search – the JAG supports you with all these topics and more.
+Housing benefit, vocational training grants, journeys to your family home, child benefit, parental support, or housing search – the Youth and Apprentice Representation (JAV) supports you with all these topics and more.
 It is also your point of contact for problems in your vocational training.
 Youth under the age of 18 , as well as apprentices, interns, and working students under the age of 25 can contact Technische Universität Berlin’s JAV with their questions and concerns.

 The General Students' Committee (AStA) represents student interests at Technische Universität Berlin.
 It particularly supports students to join forces to assert their rights within the University and elsewhere.